The title of the post: “How to Create a Donor Profile: Ultimate Nonprofit Guide.”

-How to Create a Donor Profile: Ultimate Guide + Template
+How to Create a Donor Profile: Ultimate Nonprofit Guide

-These resources will look different for every organization, but there are a few critical elements every profile should have to make it a useful tool for your team.
-Let’s get started by ensuring we’re all on the same page about what exactly a donor profile is.
+Let’s begin by ensuring we’re all on the same page about what exactly a donor profile is.

 Build out your donor profiles by leveraging the leading prospect research database.
 Demo DonorSearch.